-Inverclyde's summary 2021/22 will be published in line with agreed national revised timelines and approved at the June 2022 IJB meeting.
+Inverclyde's summary 2021/22 will be published in line with agreed national revised timelines and approved at the September 2022 IJB meeting.

 The IJB's 2021/22 Performance against the 23 National Indicators is shown below where it is available.
 As much of the data is provided by Public Health Scotland (PHS), the most up to date data available is utilised.
-For some indicators this may be 2020/21 and for some the calendar year is used as a proxy on the advice of PHS.
-The 2021/22 survey results will be published later than planned (due to Scottish Government staff redeployment during the COVID-19 pandemic) but we will include them in future performance reports once they are available.
+For some indicators this may be 2019/20 or 2020/21 and for some the calendar year is used as a proxy on the advice of PHS.

-Of the 19 currently reported measures we are at or better than the Scottish average in 12 (green), just below in 4 (amber) and behind in 3 (red).
+Of the 19 currently reported measures we are at or better than the Scottish average in 10 (green), just below in 5 (amber) and behind in 4 (red).

-In 8 measures we have seen an improving trend (green arrow), maintaining our performance in 5 (amber arrows) and reducing performance in 6 (red arrow).
+In 6 measures we have seen an improving trend (green arrow), maintaining our performance in 5 (amber arrows) and reducing performance in 8 (red arrow).